 In our working group, we thus explore how we can describe biodiversity dynamics on islands based on eco-evolutionary processes at the individual and population levels.
 We further aim to generalize findings to island-like systems, such as sky islands (isolated mountains in continents).

 1) Eco-evolutionary dynamics on oceanic islands: an individual-, niche-based approach.
 Performed by PhD student Ludwig Leidinger.

 2) Using East African Zosterops to understand speciation and eco‐evolutionary dynamics in rapidly changing environment.
 Performed by visiting FWO postdoc Dr. Jan Engler from the Terrestrial Ecological Unit (TEREC), University of Ghent.

-- Interactions between ecological, evolutionary, and environmental processes unveil complex dynamics of insular plant diversity. in Journal of Biogeography (accepted).
+Interactions between ecological, evolutionary, and environmental processes unveil complex dynamics of insular plant diversity. in Journal of Biogeography (2019).

-- Assessing predicted isolation effects from the general dynamic model of island biogeography with an eco-evolutionary model for plants. in Journal of Biogeography (accepted).
+Assessing predicted isolation effects from the general dynamic model of island biogeography with an eco-evolutionary model for plants. in Journal of Biogeography (2019).

 Spatial scaling of extinction rates: theory and data reveal non-linearity, and a major upscaling and downscaling challenge. in Global Ecology and Biogeography (2018).
 27 2-13.

 Oceanic island biogeography through the lens of the general dynamic model: assessment and prospect. in Biological Reviews (2017).
 92 830-853.